skylight-hq/skylight.digital/pages/toolkits/agile-procurement-playbook/pages/02_guiding-principles-of-an-agile-procurement.md

 [*overviews*](https://techfarhub.cio.gov/learning-center/principles/) of
 the
 [*principles*](https://github.com/18F/technology-budgeting/blob/master/handbook.md)
-that guide generic agile procurement.
-The principles generally fall into the following buckets that are fundamental for an agile procurement
+that guide general agile procurement.
+These principles typically fall into the following areas, and each one is fundamental for an agile procurement
 strategy:

 -   Keep procurements small and quick,